makrai/notes/kratzer88-stage-level-individual-level-pred.md

 symmetric Interpretation.
 If the predicate i s unaccusative, its subject appears outside of VP at surface structure.
-But it binds a trace within VP, hence it can optionally appear in the embedded restrictive clause or in the embedded nuclet�r scope at logical form.
+But it binds a trace within VP, hence it can optionally appear in the embedded restrictive clause or in the embedded nucletar scope at logical form.
 If t t appears In the restrictive chmse and the object is not

 scrambled, we arrive at the subject asymmetric Interpretation.
 If the